tdrussell/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-10-27
+  - Add AuraFlow / Pony-V7 support.
+  - Remove multiple_overlapping setting for video clip mode.
+This didn't even work right (it would always use a single clip from the video).
+And future changes I have planned won't work with it either.
+  - Use float16 for cached files.
+Previously it was always float32 on disk.
+This shouldn't impact quality and will cut disk usage of cached files in half.
 - 2025-09-13
   - Support HunyuanImage-2.1.
 This adds a new submodule; make sure to run ```git submodule update``` after pull.
 - 2025-08-23